Disabled Parking in Meredith, VIC: Permits & Accessible Bays

 Where to Find Accessible Parking Across Meredith

-Medical facilities in the area prioritize accessibility too.
+Medical facilities in the area prioritize accessibility as well.
 Meredith Health Services Centre maintains dedicated accessible parking spaces for patients attending appointments.
 The town library and local government offices on Market Street also feature clearly marked bays.
 Each location displays the internationally recognized wheelchair symbol on white-painted surfaces.
 If you're visiting Meredith Hospital or attending events at the local park, designated bays are available near entrances.
 Always look for these marked spaces before parking elsewhere.

 Regulations and Enforcement in Meredith